xxiiyu/imagegen-tech/docs/Sampling/00_sampling.md

 # What is Sampling?

-**Sampling** means to generate new data from a distribution that has been learned by a model.
+**Sampling** means to pick data using a probability distribution that has been learned by a model.
 For our image generation purposes, this means to generate a new image that is similar to real images that the diffusion model has been trained on.

 For diffusion models, sampling is done through the **reverse process** - that is, diffusion models learn the process of removing noise from (**denoising**) an image.
 Specifically: